History and Demographics

 Other resources also play a part and offer business partners communication opportunities:

-- Legal Management — the bimonthly industry journal of ALA
+- Legal Management — the industry journal of ALA

-- BOLD Bites — our member e-newsletter sent weekly via email, and print edition sent monthly
+- BOLD Bites — our member e-newsletter sent weekly via email

 From that initial handful, the number of exhibitors has grown to nearly 200 annually.
-Apart from the Annual Conference & Expo, ALA offers exhibitor opportunities at the two regional conferences, specialty conferences and the Chapter Leadership Institute.
+Apart from the Annual Conference & Expo, ALA offers exhibitor opportunities at other conferences and the Chapter Leadership Institute.
 In addition, many individual chapters have retreats and business partner fairs.
 Business partner sponsorships at all these events helps ALA enhance membership offerings and keep registration fees for member attendees reasonable.

 ALA's Value in Partnership Program

-This an Association of Legal Administrators headquarter's program that offers ALA members exclusive services and discounts at the national and international level.
+This is an Association of Legal Administrators headquarters' program that offers ALA members exclusive services and discounts at the national and international level.
 Business partners are invited and encouraged to join this program.
 Please reach out to [email protected] for more information.